 If you choose to crochet several decorative rows at the end of the first row, cut the thread to a length as long as possible.
 That length must allow you to crochet the rest of the desired rows.
 This of course if you do not want to sew and separate each decorative line separately.
 At the last stitch of the decorative line, finish the same way as the end of the sleeve.
 Then pull the thread down and fix it in the same way as we fixed the sleeve extension stitch.

-I hope I explained everything as clear as possible and it makes sense.
+I hope I explained everything as clear as possible.
 I’m trying to make everyone understand, not only the women with crochet experience.
 I’m sure they had it figured out from the video with ought even reading the description.
-Did you like the article ?
-Have a look at how you can make a headband with a knitting machine.
+Did you like his article ?
+Have a look on how to knit a headband ear warmer with the Addi Express knitting machine.